Back

 • Containment – Once we have identified the source of the breach, we take immediate steps to contain it and prevent any further unauthorized access to our systems.

-• Notification – We notify any affected clients and regulatory authorities as required by law or contractual obligations.
+• Notification – We notify any affected clients as required by law or contractual obligations.
 We are committed to being transparent and open with our clients about any potential security incidents.

 • Remediation – We take steps to remediate any damage caused by the breach, such as restoring backups or implementing new security measures.
 We also conduct a post-incident review to identify any lessons learned and make improvements to our security measures.